-In this short tutorial, we:
+In this short tutorial, you perform the following activities.

 - 1. Create a simple Java application using the Hazelcast distributed map and queue. - 2.
-Run our application twice to have a cluster with two nodes (JVMs). - 3.
+Run our application twice to have a cluster with two members (JVMs). - 3.
 Connect to our cluster from another Java application by using the Hazelcast Native Java Client API.